-ACCT BLAW 2101 2720 Principles of Financial Accounting 3 Legal Environment of Business
+2101 Principles of Financial Accounting 3 3

-CIS 1605 Microcomputer Application Software 2

-BTE 1210 Essentials of Managing Information2
+2720 Legal Environment of Business 3

+1600 Business Information Management 3

-ECON 1010 Principles of Macroeconomics
+1010 Principles of Macroeconomics 3

-ECON 1011 Principles of Microeconomics
+1011 Principles of Microeconomics 3

-FIN 2801 Business Statistics I
+2801 Business Statistics I 3

-FIN 3801 Business Statistics II
+3801 Business Statistics II 3

-FIN 3850 Principles of Finance
+3850 Principles of Finance 3

-MGT 3315 Management of Organizations 3
+3315 Management of Organizations 3

-MKT 3405 Marketing Policy3
+3405 Marketing Policy 3

+2720 1600 1010 1011 2801 3801 3850 3315 2720 Legal Environment of Business

-\In addition to the 31 hours of undergraduate credit listed above, candidates without an introductory-level managerial accounting course will be required to complete a competency examination over essential managerial accounting topics prior to formal admission to the M.B.A. program.
+In addition to the 30 hours of undergraduate credit listed above, candidates without an introductory-level managerial accounting course will be required to complete a competency examination over essential managerial accounting topics prior to formal admission to the M.B.A. program.
 A topic outline and study materials are available through the School of Accountancy.
 Instead of self-study and completion of the competency examination, the candidate may instead take a formal course in managerial accounting.
 Candidates not passing the competency examination after two attempts will be required to take ACCT 2102, Principles of Managerial Accounting, to complete the undergraduate background requirements.

-\In addition to the 31 hours of undergraduate credit listed above, the M.B.A.
+In addition to the 30 hours of undergraduate credit listed above, the M.B.A.
 (Accounting Concentration) requires 15 semester hours of undergraduate credit beyond ACCT 2100, including at least one course in auditing.
 At least 6 of the additional hours in accounting must be earned at the upper division (junior/senior) level.

-\In addition to the 31 hours of undergraduate credit listed above, the M.B.A.
+In addition to the 30 hours of undergraduate credit listed above, the M.B.A.
 (Information Systems Concentration) requires 15 semester hours of undergraduate credit in information systems, including at least one course in the following areas: COBOL or Visual Basic or Java, Networking, Database Management, Analysis and Design, and Client Server.